Mission

 Strategic Advisor and Global Farm Metric Director

-Fabia joined the Sustainable Food Trust to work with the team to take the Global Farm Metric to the next stage of consensus and adoption, and to Chair the GFM coalition working group.
+Fabia joined the Sustainable Food Trust to work with the team to take the Global Farm Metric to the next stage of development, consensus and adoption, and to Chair the GFM coalition working group.

 She first met Patrick Holden in 2015 when CEO of the Rothschild Foundation, director to the family office and board member of the Waddesdon Estate.
 She was looking for answers to how a responsible land owner could ensure that their land was passed to the next generation in a better state – environmentally, economically and for greater public good.
 This led to Sustainable Food Trust’s work into the establishment of a common language and framework for measuring the sustainability of our land management systems.